datagouv/api-tabular/README.md

 }
 ```

-This endpoint can be queried with the following operators as query string (replacing `column_name` with the name of an actual column):
+This endpoint can be queried with the following operators as query string (replacing `column_name` with the name of an actual column), if the column type allows it (see the swagger for each column's allowed parameter):

 ```
 # sort by column